 This half term we will embark on another History topic - Celts and Romans.
 We are really looking forward to our Day at Murton Park on the 22nd January where we will have the opportunity to spend the day as a Roman and really appreciate what life would have been like.

-Later in the term we will explore the Big Question: Where would you like to live?
-We will read the interactive eBook, retrieving and collating information about different countries and identifying the similarities and differences between the lives of children around the world.
-We will continue to apply our skills on how to present information using paragraphs and headings.
-In big writing we will compose a report in response to the Big Question.
+Our main unit for this half term is non-fiction texts.
+We will explore the Big Question: Where would you like to live?
+As a class we will read the interactive eBook, retrieving and collating information about different countries and identifying the similarities and differences between the lives of children around the world.
+We will learn about how to present information using paragraphs and headings.

-In mathematics we will be working on two main areas of maths:
+In mathematics we will be working on two areas of maths:

 Creative Curriculum (Topic):